stateful/docs.runme.dev/docs/configuration/archiving.md

 title: Archiving Feature
 ---

 The archiving feature in Runme is designed to allow users store and manage the outputs generated from executed markdown shells.
 This feature is essential for preserving outputs for future reference or as historical data points.
 It leverages the [Runme Cloud](https://app.runme.dev/welcome), ensuring secure and accessible storage.
-The data stored is end to end encrypt.
+The data stored is end to end encrypted.

 ## How to Utilize the Archiving Feature

 **Auto-Save or Manual Save**: To archive outputs in Runme, the outputs generated need to be saved.
 Clicking the Save icon saves the outputs manually.
 You can also enable [Auto-Save](../configuration/auto-save) to remove the manual saving.

-The archiving feature is available for both Runme cloud web and Runme vscode extension.
+The archiving feature is available for both, the Runme Cloud Web, and the Runme VSCode Extension

 ## Archiving Feature Runme Cloud Web

-Accessing Saved Outputs: After the shell outputs are saved to the cloud, navigate to the Runme Cloud Web interface.
+Accessing Saved Outputs: After the cell executions are saved to the cloud, navigate to the Runme Cloud Web interface.

 > Please share link with caution.
 Anyone with the link has access.
 Click "Open" to toggle visibility.

 ### Initiating Archiving

-1. First ensure  your shell outputs are saved.
+1. First, ensure your cell executions are saved
 2. Click on the specific cell you wish to archive.
 Within the cell options, select the designated archive option.
 3. You will see a popup stating whether you want to archive the cell or not.
 Select 'Yes' to archive the cell.